diego-tw/beachhack-lambda/README.md

 * By logging into the frontend on https://s3.us-east-2.amazonaws.com/com.thoughtworks.beachhack.web/index.html

 ## Getting Notifications
 Add a 'email' subscription to the SNS topic ```low_stock_alert``` topic.
-YOu will get a confirmation email from AWS SNS, then follow the link in there to activate your subscription.
+You will get a confirmation email from AWS SNS, then follow the link in there to activate your subscription.